n0um3n4/n0um3n4/README.md

 - I don't like titles.
 So, instead of call me myself a Jr., Sr., etc, I prefer to say I'm a program writer.

-- I don't call myself an Engineer.
+- I don't call myself an engineer.
 I studied physics.
 I majored in physics.
 For better or for worse, I didn't majored in computer science.

 - I write backend code in **Elixir**.